-The other big advantage of V-fell braiding (for a solo braider using more than 7 loops) is that the finger performing the braiding moves is on a different hand than the loops it is reaching through.
-This makes it much easier to reach through multiple loops in one pass, especially when 2 or 3 loops are stacked on a finger.
+Another advantage to V-fell braiding (when braiding with more loops than nine) is that the active braiding finger is on a different hand than the loops it reaches through.
+This makes it much easier to reach through multiple loops in one pass, especially if 2 or 3 loops are stacked on a finger.*